 We’ve likely all concentrated so hard on something difficult for us at some point in our lives that we became a bit disoriented in the process.
 This can also happen… concentration to the point that the individual almost becomes in a hypnotic state and becomes disoriented.
 We tell our kids to concentrate or focus, and the child does their best to focus on that one particular thing, becoming less and less aware of other objects in their surroundings.
 Individuals with dyslexia definitely tend to use a lot of concentration when reading.

 Some individuals with dyslexia are visual-spatial learners.
 This individual needs to see the whole picture before he/she can understand the parts.
 He/she will have tremendous difficulty breaking words down as they do not see the parts of words.
 Therefore, this individual seriously struggles to break words down no matter how motivated.
-If interested in hearing from an individual like this to gain a better understanding, please watch this video featuring professor Catherine L. Drennan as she explains what this was like for her when learning to read.
+If interested in hearing from an individual like this to gain a better understanding, please watch the video below featuring professor Catherine L. Drennan as she explains how she learned to read with the type of dyslexia she has.

 There are so many factors that can play a role for individuals learning to read.
 Everyone’s brain functions differently and everyone has strengths that need to be embraced.
 It is important to note here that learning whether or not any of these distortions are experienced by you or your child is one of the first steps to overcoming them.

-I would love to hear from you.
 Do you or someone you know experience distortions or become disoriented while reading?
-Leave a comment below or send me an email at email@example.com. 🙂
+I welcome you to leave a comment below. 🙂